Skip to product information

 Industry Snapshot (U.S.)

 Demand for digitizing legacy media remains steady as families, schools, and local institutions move aging tapes and films into modern, shareable formats.
-Preservation authorities continue to warn about the finite lifespan of magnetic tape, and households increasingly prefer USB or cloud delivery for easy viewing and backup.
+Preservation authorities warn about finite magnetic-tape lifespans, and households increasingly prefer USB or cloud delivery for easy viewing and backup.
 These forces support storefront, mobile pickup, and mail-in kit models—especially when paired with restoration services, rush options, and subscription cloud backups.

-• Preservation guidance notes magnetic tape degradation over time, encouraging timely conversion.
+• Preservation guidance notes ongoing magnetic tape degradation.

-Sources: Library of Congress — Care, Handling, and Storage of Audio-Visual Materials; U.S. National Archives — Video Playback & Digitization Guidance.
+Sources: Library of Congress — A/V care & storage · U.S. National Archives — video playback & digitization

 What You’ll Turn In

-• Editable Microsoft Word plan + polished PDF.
+• Editable Microsoft Word plan and polished PDF.

 • 3-Year Financial Forecast with editable assumptions by media format.